AmmarahxD/Park-A-Lot/README.md

 1) Public Spaces

-  Shows available parking spaces and guides you to alternate parking spaves in case of full parking lots.
+  Shows available parking spaces and guides you to alternate parking spaces in case of full parking lots.

   Hardware used: